axelchalon/axelchalon.github.io/0-book-review/_posts/2024-06-01-never-split-the-difference-summary.md

 * Practicing empathy / emotional intelligence: observe somebody and try to put yourself in their shoes.
 (Also as a way to soak up the energy of somebody.)
 "If you want to increase your neural resonance skills, take a moment right now and practice.
 Turn your attention to someone who's talking near you, or watch a person being interviewed on TV.
 As they talk, imagine that you are that person.
 Visualize yourself in the position they describe and put in as much detail as you can, as if you were actually there."
 ^
 # General negotiation 🫡
-* **Frame so as to leverage loss aversion,** e.g. use "not lose" instead of "keep"; "I wanted to bring this opportunity to you before I took it to someone else".
+* **<mark>Frame so as to leverage loss aversion,</mark>** e.g. use "not lose" instead of "keep"; "I wanted to bring this opportunity to you before I took it to someone else".
 Communicate that inaction will lead to missing out on something, to losing something.
 * Unreasonable demands from your superior: Repeat their absurd demands (in a neutral, thinking tone) to make them think about them and reconsider them: "I'm sorry, two copies?"
 * **Deadlines make bad decisions.** Deadlines often lead to rushed, bad decisions. **Fake deadlines: Deadlines are often arbitrary** — ask for more time if you need it (to make a good call).
 ^